-- 1. Gives its approval in principle to the Annual Financial Report and Performance Statement for the 2019/2020 financial year. - 2.
+- 1. Approves the Annual Financial Report, Performance Statement and Governance Checklist for the 2019/2020 financial year. - 2.
 Authorises Administrator Harvey and Administrator Douglas to certify the Financial and Performance Statements in their final form on behalf of, and with the full authority of the Council.